Child rights advocates ask why state left slain 5-year-old Kansas girl in a clearly unstable home

 Authorities confirmed that Cherry once lived at the same address as Zoey, but he was homeless when he was arrested.

-The Associated Press examined dozens of court records and police reports that paint an image of Zoey’s chaotic home environment.
+The Associated Press examined dozens of court records and police reports that detail Zoey’s chaotic home life.
+Both parents alleged abuse against each other, and police were called to the home dozens of times, as Zoey moved in and out.

 Police say their investigation is ongoing, but it’s not yet clear that anyone else will be charged.